jenden/intro-to-git/INSTRUCTIONS.md

 The *README.md* file is now in the staging area for our repository with a note that says it's a new file.
-For git to create an indelible copy of the file with it's current contents, we need to create a "commit".
-A commit is the immutable, atomic unit of git because the state of the repository is built up from a graph of related commits.
+For Git to create an indelible copy of the file with it's current contents, we need to create a "commit".
+A commit is the immutable, atomic unit of Git because the state of the repository is built up from a graph of related commits.

 ```bash
 $ git commit -m "Add README"